at Social Butterflies

 Location: 5 W. Loudoun St.

-- 6:00-9:00 Open House.
-The Jeans Whisperer is hosting an open house showcasing their wide array of jeans and other accessories such as boots, belts, scarves and jewelry.
+- 6:00-9:00 New Location.
+The Jeans Whisperer is hosting an open house to celebration their new location which is right next door to their old spot.
+They offer a wide array of jeans and other accessories such as boots, belts, scarves and jewelry.

 - 5:00-8:00 Open House.
 The Guest Room is hosting an open house showcasing their wide array of fine furniture, most of which is made in the United States.
 Also, offering complimentary refreshments.